AnasBinAzim/MAYERD0A_ROBOTICS/Software-Setup/README.md

 | `vncserver`                      | Starts the VNC server.                       |

 #### Step 4: Automate VNC Server on Boot
-To ensure the VNC server starts automatically on boot:
+To ensure the VNC server starts automatically on boot, configure the systemd service as shown:

-1. Open the VNC service configuration file:
 ```bash
 sudo nano /etc/systemd/system/vncserver@.service